 Bailey Nowak, 21, Laramie, Wyo.

-Bailey Nowak has been going for walks her personal garden care commercial enterprise since she was 12 years old.
+Bailey Nowak has been going for walks in her personal garden care commercial enterprise since she was 12 years old.
 The income from that task put Nowak, 21, through two years at a network college in her hometown of Cheyenne, Wyo.

 If she did not ought to work, she says, “I’d be able to have a university experience like other students.”

 That could have been possible with greater help from a county-funded scholarship.
-To qualify, high schoolers should meet sure ACT and GPA necessities.
+To qualify, high schoolers should meet certain ACT and GPA necessities.
 Nowak believes she neglected out on heaps of greenbacks because she did not study for the ACT.
 She says, on time, she didn’t recognize what was at stake.

 “[They] have to have told the juniors … Better ACT rankings supposed better scholarship cash,” Nowak says, with a hint of frustration.
 “That would have helped me out.”